SkaikruNashoba/VerificationScript/README.md

 ## Developer

 Hello Developer, if you're planning to create a new script, please write it in English and adhere to the Lower Camel Case (LCC) naming convention.
 You can refer to `Base.php` for guidance.

+Please indicate your github in a comment at the bottom of each file you create.

+Please do not touch the file already present without the agreement of the file creator.